Burberry validates climate targets using the SBTi standards

 The Science Based Targets (SBTi) initiative is committed to defining a common climate standard based on scientifically based values.
 Consequently, they provide a clear way to reduce greenhouse gases.
 But also to advance innovations and promote sustainable growth.

 Finally, the private sector has a fundamental role to play in reducing emissions and only together can the net-zero goals be consistent with the Paris Agreement be reached.
-Now the luxury giant Burberry has joined the initiative and the goals set have been met by SBTi officially validated.
+Now the luxury giant Burberry has also joined the initiative and the goals set have been officially validated by SBTi.
 Why is it so important that brands like Burberry lead as a positive example and what exactly is behind SBTi?

 How are the goals of the SBTi defined and who is eligible to join?